EMDevelop/veganswap/README.md

 My goal of this project is to make it easier for people to use vegan alternatives to the meals and products they love.

-I am hoping to bring together a community of Vegan, Vegitarian and any other interested contributors, and work together to add alternatives using the apps "Add" functionality.
+I am hoping to bring together a community of Vegan, Vegetarian and any other interested contributors, and work together to add alternatives using the apps "Add" functionality.

 #### Preview